Jacob Stallings Player Props: Marlins vs. Mets

 - Stallings hit .223 with 12 doubles, four home runs and 29 walks.

-- In 24 of 114 games last season (21.1%), Stallings drove in a run, and eight of those games (7.0%) included more than one RBI.
-He had three or more RBIs in two contests.
+- Stallings picked up an RBI in 21.1% of his games last season (24 of 114), with two or more RBIs in eight of those contests (7.0%).
+He had three or more RBIs in two games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.